 Soft and delicious keto chocolate sandwich cookies are the perfect treat to satisfy dessert cravings!
-Low carb and gluten-free, a chocolate cookie sandwich filled with a creamy sugar-free cream cheese filling.
+Low carb and gluten-free, a chocolate cookie sandwich filled, a soft version of a keto oreo, with a creamy sugar-free cream cheese filling.

 This post may include Amazon or other affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 What are your favorite kinds of keto cookies?

 This cookie came about because my daughter was lamenting over the fact she couldn’t have Oreos with all the gluten and sugar.
 “Well,” I said, “Let’s make our own version!”

 It’s so much fun to let kids be creative and really think about what they want as an end product.
 It turned out, a soft chocolate cookie with a creamy delicious cream cheese filling was really what was on her mind.
 In fact, that craving turned into one of our favorite desserts, keto chocolate sandwich cookies.

 They’re really more of a cross between a keto Oreo and a keto whoopie pie.
 However, after making them many, many times, we much prefer them to either alternative.
 Why not give them a try?